34 Robust Regression: Resistant Lines and Beyond

 Fortunately, several methods are available for this purpose.
 Among them, Tukey’s resistant line and the bisquare robust estimation are alternatives to traditional regression techniques.
 These methods will be explored here to demonstrate their effectiveness in focusing on the “bulk” of the data while handling outliers gracefully.

-31.2 Robust lines
+34.1 Robust lines

-31.2.1 Tukey’s resistant line
+34.1.1 Robust regression using Tukey’s resistant line

 The idea is simple in concept.
 It involves dividing the dataset into three approximately equal groups of values and summarizing these groups by computing their respective medians.
-The batches’ median values are then used to compute the slope and intercept.
+The median values of each batch are then used to compute the slope and intercept.
 The motivation behind this plot is to use the three-point summary to provide a robust assessment of the type of relationship between both variables.
-Let’s look at an example of its implementation.
-We’ll continue with the example used in the previous section.
-First, we divide the plot into three approximately equal batches.

 Next, we compute the median x and y values for each batch.
 The medians are presented as red points in the following plot.

-The x median values are 2.5, 6, 9.5 and the y median values are 10, 17, 22 respectively.
+The \(X\) median values are 2.5, 6, 9.5 and the \(Y\) median values are 10, 17, 22 respectively.

 The two end medians are used to compute the slope as: